-If the Probate Office is satisfied with the application, a Grant may be issued to the applicant as early as one week after the application has been made.
-If the Probate Office is not satisfied with the application, a requisition will be sent to the applicant with further requirements required to satisfy the Probate Office.
-Once the Probate Office is satisfied, then a Grant will be issued.
+If the Court is satisfied with the application, a Grant of Probate may be issued to the applicant as early as one week after the application has been lodged - applications for Letters of Administration can be returned even faster due to there being no Will to assess.
+If the Court is not satisfied with the application, or requires further information to assess the application, a requisition will be sent to the applicant with further requirements or questions.
+Once the Court is satisfied, then a Grant of Representation will be issued electronically to the applicant.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.